 A student will not be made ineligible should the manager of the team accept gate receipts provided division of receipts does not depend upon the results of the contest and provided such receipts are used to defray team expenses such as playing equipment, care of injuries, team transportation, hotel and meals while playing away from home, and that no member of the team is given or paid an allowance for individual expenses or is compensated at any time for his/her services as a player on this team during the season.
 This rule does prohibit a student entering a contest where cash or merchandise prizes that are offered, given or paid to his/her team or individual members of his/her team.
-War savings stamps and bonds are classed as cash or merchandise prizes that are offered, given or paid to his/her team or individual members of his/her team or individual members of his/her team.
-This does not prohibit prizes such as a loving cup, medal or similar trophy.

 - a.
 No monetary awards or prizes other than medals, plaques, rings or trophies of any nature shall be given to or accepted by students in recognition of participation, attainment or honor because of participation in interscholastic athletics except those given by the school, the Association, a conference, the sponsors of an approved meet or tournament, and to outstanding senior athletes upon approval by the principal.
 This does not prohibit donations to the sponsors of the meet or tournament or the school for the purpose of purchasing such awards. - b.
-Medals and trophies may be offered as prizes in conferences or other athletic events involving competition among several schools or intramural competition within the school, and arrangements for such prizes must be made in advance by the organization sponsoring the event so that all may have the same opportunity of qualifying as the winner of the prize. - c.
-Courtesies extended to teams in recognition of their participation, attainment or honor given because of their participating in interscholastic athletics, such as banquets, entertainments and trips, may be accepted by the team with the approval of the principal.
+Medals and trophies may be offered as prizes in conferences or other athletic events involving competition among several schools or intramural competition within the school, and arrangements for such prizes must be made in advance by the organization sponsoring the event so that all may have the same opportunity of qualifying as the winner of the prize.

-- d.
+- c.
+Courtesies extended to teams in recognition of their participation, attainment or honor given because of their participating in interscholastic athletics, such as banquets, entertainments and trips, may be accepted by the team with the approval of the principal. - d.
 Any member of the Association which violated this rule shall be liable for suspension from the Association for one year.
 Any individual player violating the provisions of this rule shall be ineligible for one year. - e.
 "Award", as used in this rule, means any article symbolic of an honor or attainment which was not offered as an inducement for participation or as an article to be competed for which competition is held.
 "Prize," as used in this rule, means anything competed for or offered as an inducement for participation. - f.
 Members of the team and other school groups are not to raise funds through benefits such as dances, shows, donations, sale of refreshments, etc., to be used in the purchase of awards or prizes other than those specified in this rule.
 Any individual, organization, or group utilizing students in activities to raise funds will be considered a school group. - g.
 A general award open to the outstanding boy or girl athlete may be made each school year and it is suggested that scholarship, sportsmanship, leadership, character and team play be considered in making the award. - h.
 Students may receive one award per year such as a ring or jacket through the school.
 Any additional awards from non-attached school individuals or groups must be approved by the principal.